 - Volunteer or Community Service - allocating discretionary time to help others or complete a project that has improved our community

 The Board of County Commissioners presented the 2018 Youth Excellence and Achievement Awards (YEA!
-Awards) to these six outstanding young people on May 2, 2018:
+Awards) to these six outstanding young people:

 Success Despite Difficult Odds